Lloyd Glasspool: 2022: Two Major quarterfinals & ATP Finals semifinal, ATP 500 title, top 15

-In May 2022, on their debut at the Italian Open, Glasspool and Heliövaara reached their first quarterfinal at a Masters 1000 as alternates, defeating top seeds, world No. 1, Joe Salisbury, and world No. 2, Rajeev Ram, en route in the first round, marking their first win at this level.
+In May 2022, on their debut at the Italian Open, Glasspool and Heliövaara reached their first quarterfinal at a Masters 1000 level as alternates, defeating top seeds, world No. 1, Joe Salisbury, and world No. 2, Rajeev Ram, en route, marking their first win at this level.

 At the French Open, he reached a major quarterfinal for the first time in his career with Heliövaara.
 As a result he moved into the top 50, at world No. 49 on 13 June 2022.

 The pair continued with their successful season reaching their first final on grass at the Queen's Club.
 Next they advanced to the third round at Wimbledon for the second consecutive year.

 They won the biggest title at the ATP 500 European Open defeating Matwe Middelkoop and Rohan Bopanna.

-At the 2022 Croatia Open Umag they reached the semifinals defeating wildcard pair Mili Poljicak and Nino Serdarusic.
+At the 2022 Croatia Open Umag they reached the semifinals defeating wildcards Mili Poljicak and Nino Serdarusic.
 Next they defeated second seeds Rafael Matos and David Vega Hernandez to reach their fifth final of the season.

-At the 2022 National Bank Open the pair reached the quarterfinals of a Masters 1000 for the second time in the season where they lost to third seeds Koolhof/Skupski.
-He reached the top 30 on 22 August 2022 at world No. 28.
+At the 2022 National Bank Open the pair reached a second Masters quarterfinal for the season where they lost to third seeds Koolhof/Skupski.
+He reached the top 30 on 22 August 2022 at No. 28.

-Seeded 11th at the US Open they reached their second quarterfinal of a Grand Slam and first at this Major defeating 8th seeded pair of Kyrgios/Kokkinakis in three sets.
+Seeded 11th at the US Open they reached their second quarterfinal and first at this Major defeating 8th seeded pair of Kyrgios/Kokkinakis.
 The pair reached their sixth final of the season at the 2022 Moselle Open.
-As a result Glasspool reached the top 20 in the doubles rankings on 26 September 2022.
+As a result Glasspool reached the top 20 in the rankings on 26 September 2022.

-On 4 November the pair qualified for their first 2022 ATP Finals after reaching their first Masters 1000 semifinal at the 2022 Rolex Paris Masters and Glasspool moved into the top 15 in the rankings.
-They qualified for the ATP finals semifinals defeating Arévalo/Rojer and Granollers/Zeballos both matches in straight sets.
+On 4 November the pair qualified for their first 2022 ATP Finals after reaching their first Masters semifinal in Paris and Glasspool moved into the top 15.
+They qualified for the semifinals defeating Arévalo/Rojer and Granollers/Zeballos both matches in straight sets.